shawngraham/cdh2020/content/en/docs/4-assessment.md

 {{< alert theme="info" >}}
 In this example, based on my consideration of Joe Q Student's evidence and the feedback I'd written him over the six weeks, it seemed to me that he did what he needed to do (satisfactorily) for 3 out of the 5 outcomes and so earned a C. However, his exit ticket might bring him up.
 {{< /alert >}}

+### Percentage Breakdown

+I am required by the University to provide a percentage breakdown.

+Weekly work = 80%
+Final Exit ticket = 20%

+I reserve the right to adjust those percentages to take into account the particular circumstances of the student.